Designed by Ronald Fream, Pezula GC sits on a ridge overlooking one of the biggest lagoons in South Africa.

 The Resort is something special- one of those places you will always go back to!

 The staff were warm and friendly, and the facilities were fabulous

 But it was the golf course we came to see, and on a sunny, blue sky day we ventured on to the course.

 Playing Pezula was a roller coaster ride right from the start, and very challenging...

 The land did not strike me as particularly suitable for golf, but more credit must go to the architect because the end result is stunning.

 It has a run of holes that vary enormously, but all feel like they belong together.

-The back nine continues the ride with 3 very interesting holes up near the top of the ridge followed by the unforgettable 300 metre fall on the par 5, thirteeenth hole.
+The back nine continues the ride with three very interesting holes high on the site followed by the unforgettable 300 metre descent on the par 5, thirteeenth hole.

-The 14th green is set well below the fairway with the white caps crashing against nearby cliffs as a backdrop.
+The fourteenth green is set well below the fairway and has the white caps crashing against nearby cliffs as a backdrop.

 It just looks awesome!